SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Many factors go into ensuring the quality of experience of a debate session.
 Debate is an extreme sport, and half the people are going to feel sad at the end of a session.
 Sadness cannot be avoided, only minimized.

-Debate is a weird sport, and debaters need to be treated in particular ways.
+Debate is a weird sport.
 I believe that it takes quite a while to get a feel for debate before you fall in love with it for what it is.
-So hooking in people to come for the initial sessions in the short term
+So, hooking in people to come for the initial sessions in the short term, to push them towards the love point is crucial.
+For this purpose, I think it's justified to paint an incomplete picture of debate,

 Most of you who are reading through the document have already faced the grueling learning curve of being humbled over and over.